tomweering/D2_project/README.md

 Below is an overview of all important codes to make browsing through this page a bit more straightforward.

- - Related to vector filtering and orientation:
+ - Related to vector filtering and orientation: "".
+These files, along with others, can be found in the folder "VectorFilteringOrientation".
- - Related to streamline generation and spacing:
+ - Related to streamline generation and spacing: "".
+These files, along with others, can be found in the folder "StreamlineGenerationAndSpacing".
- - Related to stacking:
+ - Related to stacking: "".
+These files, along with others, can be found in the folder "Stacking".